Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Introduction

-An important channel for such measurements is the coincidence of an isolated direct photon (\gammadir) and recoiling jet~\cite{David:2019wpt}.
-Direct photons are colorless and do not interact significantly with the QGP; their transverse energy (\ET) thereby provides a reference scale for precise measurements of jet quenching~\cite{Wang:1996yh}.
-In the theoretical description of \gammadir+jet pair production at RHIC energies, at leading perturbative order (LO) the predominant mechanism is QCD Compton scattering ($qg\rightarrow\gamma{q}$), in which the direct photon \ET\ and recoiling quark jet \pT\ are balanced~\cite{Wang:1996yh}.
+An important channel for such measurements is the coincidence of a neutral vector boson (direct photon \gammadir, $Z$) and recoiling jet~\cite{David:2019wpt}.
+Direct photons are defined as photons produced directly in hard interactions, rather than produced through hadronic decays or partonic fragmentation.
+Vector bosons are colorless and do not interact significantly with the QGP~\cite{PHENIX:2012jbv,ALICE:2015xmh,ATLAS:2015rlt,CMS:2020oen, CMS:2011zfr,ATLAS:2012qdj}; their transverse energy (\ET) thereby provides a reference scale for precise measurements of jet quenching~\cite{Wang:1996yh}.
+For theoretical calculation of \gammadir+jet production at RHIC energies, at leading perturbative order (LO) the predominant mechanism is QCD Compton scattering ($qg\rightarrow\gamma{q}$), in which the direct photon \ET\ and recoiling quark jet \pT\ are balanced~\cite{Wang:1996yh}.
 However, Next-to-Leading Order (NLO) contributions, which generate photon-jet \pT-imbalance, are sizable even in vacuum~\cite{Dai:2012am}.
 Measurement of the \gammadir+jet channel is nevertheless a key element of the program for precise jet quenching measurements at RHIC and the LHC.